ValentinIllich/WorkTracking/README.md

 - export of spent times per day / week / month / year into clipboard (EXCel format)
 - ability of an optional automatic addition of break times in export if work exceeds a certain limit

+- alerting with acoustical if mouse movement detected without active item
+- alerting with acoustical signal given when recorded time exceeds a given limit
+- recognizing mouse inactivity while item active: asking user what to do

 [see complete documentation][1]